r4dian/Processing-3-glitch-collection/README.md

 Updated sketches for processing v3 from the follwoing repos :

 - https://github.com/GlitchTools/ASDFPixelSort
-(ASDFPixelSort)
+( ASDFPixelSort )
 - https://github.com/GlitchTools/Introwerks
 ( colorcrusher, diagonalGlitch, grid1_0*, introwaves, lineGlitch, randomBlocks, ruttetraEmulator, subtleSorting, vmap )
 - https://github.com/bobvk/sketches
 ( auecho, crtdots, cubed, cubemap, dripdrip, echo, eyestrain2, kromachey, multicubes, mware, phaser, vhs, wahwah, yade, zigzag )

 *grid1_0 has not been updated yet as the required lib "gifAnimation" is not updated for v3 yet.

+Mostly just moving stuff from setup() that is now required to be in settings() (good naming scheme there, not confusing at all...)